streamr-dev/core-api/README.md

 ## Developing

+We provide sensible default configurations for IntelliJ IDEA but project can be developed with other IDEs as well.

+### Testing

+- To run unit, integration, and end-to-end (functional) use `grails test-app`
+- To run front-end JavaScript tests use `npm test`
+- To run back-end unit tests only, use `grails test-app -unit`
+- To run back-end integration tests only, use `grails test-app -integration`
+- To run functional tests only, use `grails test-app -functional`

+These are also available as pre-shared run configurations if you use IntelliJ IDEA.

 ### Front-end

 The UI is increasingly implemented with JavaScript libraries React and Redux.
 The source files must first be transpiled and compiled into bundle file(s).
 This happens by running `npm run build` in the root directory.